-- Tate Modern has given a new life after seeing its structures has been faded by the past.
+- Tate Modern has given a new life after seeing its structures have faded in the past.
 Consideration of historical preservation, the continuing urban and sustainable developments.

-- Some points to consider is the stability of the buildings, it existed columns and walls, if they are still in its utmost strength.
+- Some points to consider are the stability of the buildings, its existing columns, and walls if they are still in their utmost strength.
 Compressive design is needed to check all the structural elements before removing or demolishing.